HW-Wright/pp4-photography-blog/README.md

 - As a first time visitor, I want to be able navigate the site intuitively.
 - As a first time visitor, I want all of the above to be true, regardless of screen size.
 #### Returning Visitor Goals
-- As a returning time visitor, I want to be able to view the conversations through the comments that are happening underneath the posts.
+- As a returning visitor, I want to be able to view the conversations through the comments that are happening underneath the posts.
 - As a returning visitor, I want to easily find the page or section that I am looking for.
 #### Frequent Visitor Goals
-- As a frequent visitor, I want to be able to easily discern the post authors from one another so that I may find the user whom's style I enjoy.
+- As a frequent visitor, I want to be able to easily discern the post authors from one another so that I may find the user who's style I enjoy.
 - As a frequent visitor, I want to easily be able to sign up to use the site's full list of features.
 #### Verified User Goals
 - As a verified user, I want to easily be able to comment on a post.